North Korea launches missiles from submarine as U.S.-South Korean drills begin | Law-Order

 KCNA said the strategic cruise missiles were fired from the "8.24 Yongung" submarine in the water off the east coast of Korea in the early hours of Sunday.
 The missiles travelled some 1,500 kilometres (932 miles) before hitting a target in the sea, the KCNA report said.

+Leif-Eric Easley, a professor at Ewha University in Seoul, said that North Korean cruise missiles launched from a submarine represent a threat the United States, and its allies must take seriously, but that Pyongyang could be exaggerating its capabilities.
+"The Kim regime wants to show it can match or surpass military capabilities on display during U.S.-South Korea defence exercises.
+Yet the reality is North Korean soldiers are poorly fed and are being ordered to help farmers address the country’s food shortage," Easley said.

+Japan's Chief Cabinet Secretary Hirokazu Matsuno said there was no information that the missile flew toward Japan's waters or caused any damage.
 "If North Korea's announcement that the missile had a range of more than 1,500 kilometres was true, it would pose threats to the region's peace and stability – we are concerned," Matsuno said.
-He said U.S. military deterrence in Asia-Pacific is "essential" in the region, adding the North "may step onto further provocative acts such as a nuclear test."

-Leif-Eric Easley, a professor at Ewha University in Seoul, said North Korea could be exaggerating its capability to arm such missiles with nuclear warheads.
-"The Kim regime wants to show it can match or surpass military capabilities on display during U.S.-South Korea defence exercises.
-Yet the reality is North Korean soldiers are poorly fed and are being ordered to help farmers address the country's food shortage," Easley said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)